How Tuft & Needle Used Customer Reviews to Reach $170 Million in Revenue

 - Do you have any photos to share?
 Photos add legitimacy to reviews, and they can also help your team figure out what went right and wrong much quicker.

-Trick #3: Follow this technique and never get the same negative review again.
+Follow this technique, and never get the same negative review again.

-JT says that reviews have significantly enhanced Tuft & Needle’s mattress quality and their customer satisfaction rating.
-Review-generated feedback has also lowered their return rate and increased their net promoter score to 85, which is considered “world-class.”
+Reviews significantly enhanced Tuft & Needle’s mattress quality and their customer satisfaction rating.
+Review-generated feedback lowered their return rate and increased their net promoter score (NPS) to 85, which is considered a “world-class” key performance indicator (KPI).

-“Your job is not just to ask customers how their experience was, but to fix the problems for future customers so they never experience that again,” JT explains.
+“Your job is not just to ask customers how their experience was, but to fix the problems for future customers, so they never experience that again,” Marino explains.
 “That’s your job.
 And that’s the hard part.”

 How to process your customer reviews

-When a positive review floats in, JT’s team celebrates it.
-They take the top comments about what they’re doing well and send them to the team members who are responsible for those elements.
-The company also mines reviews to get ideas for advertising copy.
-“We use exactly what people are saying we’re so good at.”
+When a positive review floated in, Marino’s team celebrated it.
+They took the top comments about what they were doing well and sent them to the team members who were responsible for those elements.
+The company also mined reviews to get ideas for advertising copy, using exactly what people were saying they were good at.

-But it’s actually the negative reviews that JT values most.
-Here’s his advice for getting as much as possible out of a negative review:
+But it’s actually the negative reviews that Marino valued most.
+Here’s his advice for getting as much as possible out of a negative product experience:

 - Read the entire review.